-- 8.1 Anniversary Date: Original entry date into County Service as adjusted by leave without pay or break in service.
+- 8.1 Anniversary Date: Original entry date into County Service as adjusted by leave without pay or break in service. - 8.2 Bargaining Union Seniority Date: The last date they entered the union. - 8.3 Classification Union Seniority Date: The date of the employees last promotion or demotion. - 8.4 Continuous Service Date: Date used to determine accrual increases based on uninterrupted years of service.

-- 8.2 Bargaining Union Seniority Date: The last date they entered the union. - 8.3 Classification Union Seniority Date: The date of the employees last promotion or demotion - 8.4 Continuous Service Date: Date used to determine accrual increases based on uninterrupted years of service. - 8.5 Next Step Progression Date: Date used to determine the date of the employee next step increase. - 8.6 Compensatory Time: Time off in lieu of cash payments for overtime. - 8.7 Regular Full-time Employee: Employee who works on a full-time basis (thirty-seven and one half (37.5) hour or forty (40) hour schedule per week), and who have successfully completed a probationary period.
-Such employees are entitled to pay for the position and the opportunity to progress across the pay plan in accordance with the existing pay plan and pay plan structure and receive benefits as set forth in this agreement. - 8.8 Probationary Employee: A probationary employee shall be defined as a new hire who has not completed twelve (12) calendar months of service with the Employer since the first day of employment.
-A probationary employee shall work under the provisions of this Agreement but shall be only on a trial basis, during which period he/she may be discharged without just cause and without any recourse. - 8.9 Regular Part-Time Employee: Employee who works on a scheduled basis for twenty (20) hours per week but less than full time {thirty-seven and one-half (37.5) hours per week} and who have successfully completed a probationary period.
-Such employees are entitled to pay for the position and the opportunity to progress across the pay plan in accordance with the existing pay plan and pay plan structure and receive benefits on a pro rata basis. - 8.10 Extra Help: Employees who work for a period of fewer than five (5) months during a calendar year, fewer than 650 hours per calendar year intermittently, or in a temporary assignment up to a year in projects with an end in sight, during the absence of a regular employee or employment necessitated by work-load peaks.
+8.5 Next Step Progression Date: Date used to determine the date of the employee's next step increase.

+8.6 Compensatory Time: Time off in lieu of cash payments for overtime

+8.7 Regular Full-time Employee: Employees who work on a full-time basis (thirty-seven and one half (37.5) hour or forty (40) hour schedule per week), and who have successfully completed a probationary period.
+Such employees are entitled to pay for the position in accordance with the existing pay plan and pay plan structure and receive benefits as set forth in this agreement.

+8.8 Probationary Employee: A probationary employee shall be defined as a new hire who has not completed twelve (12) calendar months of service with the Employer since the first day of employment.
+A probationary employee shall work under the provisions of this Agreement but shall be only on a trial basis, during which period he/she may be discharged without just cause and without any recourse.

+8.9 Regular Part-Time Employee: Employees who work on a scheduled basis for twenty (20) hours or more per week but less than full-time (thirty-seven and one half (37.5) hours per week) and who have successfully completed a probationary period.
+Such employees are entitled to pay for the position in accordance with the existing pay plan and pay plan structure and received benefits on a pro rata basis.

+8.10 Extra Help: Employees who work for a period of fewer than five (5) months during a calendar year, fewer than 650 hours per calendar year intermittently, or in a temporary assignment up to a year in projects with an end in sight, during the absence of a regular employee or employment necessitated by work-load peaks.
 This category is inclusive of student, casual, and seasonal employees.
-Extra Help employees are not in the bargaining unit and are not covered by this agreement.
+Extra Help employees are not in the bargaining unit and are not covered by this Agreement.
 Extra Help employees are covered by the County Extra Help Policy.